LNPI-Lab/gmlt/README.md

 ### Latest Version Highlights

-- Identical maze path across all trials to emphasise learning and retention
+- New session-specific paths while keeping the same route across the five trials in a session
 - Timer now aligns with actual task engagement (starts at first tile, ends at goal)
 - Correct-backtracking feedback is rendered in green to differentiate from errors